YiweiShen/pulse-app/README.md

 ### 📦 Release

-To release a new version:
+To release a new version, make sure you don't have any uncommitted changes, and then:

 ```bash
 npm run release